-Most people know a thing or two about vitamin C, like that itâs in orange juice, or that without it you can develop scurvy (as sailors famously did).
+Most people know a thing or two about vitamin C, like that it's in oranges, or that without it you can develop scurvy (as sailors famously did).
 But myths about this essential nutrient are also still fairly common, and the truth is our knowledge about its benefits and functions continues to evolve.

 For example, did you know that vitamin C might help your cardiovascular health?
-A brand new study from University of Colorado, Boulder, found that that a 500 mg time-released dose of vitamin C had a protective effect on blood vessels that was similar to a walking workout, prompting some to dub vitamin C the "exercise pill."
+A study from University of Colorado, Boulder, found that that a 500 milligram time-released dose of vitamin C had a protective effect on blood vessels that was similar to a walking workout, prompting some to dub vitamin C the "exercise pill."

-Now that cold and flu season is officially ramping up, a lot of people are loading up on OJ and C supplements to avoid getting sick.
+Now that cold and flu season is officially ramping up, a lot of people are loading up on OJ and vitamin C supplements to avoid getting sick.
 But sadly, that may not be as beneficial as you think.

 While some research shows that people who regularly take vitamin C supplements may have slightly shorter colds or somewhat milder symptoms, for most people, boosting vitamin C doesn't reduce the risk of catching the common cold.
 I say "most people" because there are studies that show that vitamin C cut cold risk by 50% in male athletes, but not in females.

-Vitamin C deficiencies are rare: fact
+Fact: Vitamin C deficiencies are rare

 Our bodies cannot produce vitamin C, which is what makes this nutrient essential, meaning we must obtain it from food.
 But these days a deficiency serious enough to cause symptoms, which can include bleeding gums and nosebleeds, swollen joints, rough, dry skin, and bruising, is pretty rare.

-The recommended daily target for adults is 75 mg for women, and 90 for men, although many experts believe it should be raised to 200 mg, the amount that saturates the bodyâs tissues.
-One medium orange provides about 70 mg, and scurvy can be prevented with as little as 10 daily mg of vitamin C. In other words, you're probably not at risk of a true deficiencyâbut that doesn't mean you shouldn't strive to get enough.
+The recommended daily target for adults is 75 milligrams for women, and 90 for men, although many experts believe it should be raised to 200 milligrams, the amount that saturates the body's tissues.
+One medium orange provides about 70 milligrams, and scurvy can be prevented with as little as 10 daily milligrams of vitamin C. In other words, you're probably not at risk of a true deficiency; but that doesn't mean you shouldn't strive to get enough.

-While citrus is an excellent source of vitamin C, a veggieâbell peppersâcomes out on top.
-One cup of chopped raw red bell pepper (about the size of a tennis ball) packs 200-300 mg of vitamin C, about 100 more than a cup of OJ.
+While citrus is an excellent source of vitamin C, a veggie—bell peppers—comes out on top.
+One cup of chopped raw red bell pepper (about the size of a tennis ball) packs 200 to 300 milligrams of vitamin C, about 100 more than a cup of OJ.
 Other good sources include broccoli, Brussels sprouts, kiwi, strawberries, papaya, pineapple, and cantaloupe, as well as (of course) citrus fruits, like oranges, tangerines, and grapefruit.

 A low blood level of vitamin C has been linked to having a higher BMI, body fat percentage, and waist circumference, compared to people with normal levels.
-And a study from Arizona State University found thatÂ vitamin C status might affect the body's ability to use fat as a fuel sourceâduring both exercise and at rest.
+And a study from Arizona State University found that vitamin C status might affect the body's ability to use fat as a fuel source during both exercise and at rest.

-To reap vitamin C's weight control benefits your best bet is to focus on being active, and making your meals with colorful produce that's naturally rich in vitamin C.
+To reap vitamin C's weight control benefits your best bet is to focus on being active and making your meals with colorful produce that's naturally rich in vitamin C.

-You canât get too much vitamin C: myth
+Myth: You can't get too much vitamin C

-Your body can't store vitamin C, so when you consume more than you need the surplus is eliminated by your kidneys in urine.
-That doesnât mean however that big doses can't create unwanted side effects.
+Your body can't store vitamin C, so when you consume more than you need, the surplus is eliminated by your kidneys in urine.
+That doesn't mean, however, that big doses can't create unwanted side effects.
 Vitamin C is one of the nutrients that has an established Tolerable Upper Intake Level, or UL, essentially the maximum advised intake, from both food and supplements combined.